 If you have show attire then that is great, but it does have to uphold a certain standard.
 Many riders share their riding gear so if you don't have everything you need, don't worry.
 Your helmet must be ASTM and SEI certified.
 You will need a hairnet, belt, and black gloves.
 Your jacket should fit correctly and be either navy, grey, or black with a show shirt underneath.
 Your show shirt should be a subtle pastel, white with pinstripe, or solid white (preferred).
 Breeches should be a tan or beige color and fit snuggly.
 Tall boots that are high enough on your leg, fit snuggly but comfortably, and have a proper heel are required.

 15. Where are shows and how do we get there?

-a.
-Shows are currently at the Alfred University facility in Alfred, NY, at Lehman Farms in Rochester, NY, and at The Oxley Equestrian Center in Ithaca, NY.
-Upperclassmen will drive to the shows and all passengers will be required to pay gas money and dinner costs.
+Shows are currently at the Alfred University facility in Alfred, NY, Lehman Farms in Rochester, NY, and The Oxley Equestrian Center in Ithaca, NY.
+Upperclassmen will drive to the shows and all passengers will be required to pay gas money.
 The school will cover hotel fees.